apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/using_devtools.md

 The function to do that is called `document.querySelector('some-selector')` and it will find the first element in the page's HTML matching the provided CSS selector.
 For example `document.querySelector('div')` will find the first `<div>` element.
 And `document.querySelector('p.my-class')` will find the first `<p>` element with the class `my-class`.

-> You can find available CSS selectors and their syntax on the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors" target="_blank">MDN CSS Selectors page</a>.
+> You can find available CSS selectors and their syntax on the [MDN CSS Selectors page](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).

 At the time of writing, the HTML element that contained all the data we wanted had an `<a>` tag and a `animated fadeIn` class, plus an `aria-label` attribute.
 This actually means that there were two classes applied to the element - `animated` and `fadeIn`.
 Neither of these seem reliable classes to go off of; however, each element also includes an `href` attribute which includes `/product/`, which we can use to our advantage.